 The Alexander Technique really pinpointed my habitual areas of tension and I gained a real understanding of what I was doing to myself!
 This then gave me the clarity and the choice to change the things that were not useful to me, and especially the health of my back.
 The Alexander awareness improved my Tai Chi as well and they became like partners in my much better use of my self.
 Not to mention pretty much eradicating debilitating episodes of back pain.
 If I allow myself to stress, rush or push myself too far the old back pain will have a bit of a whisper, but now I know what to do so it doesn’t end up as a roar!

-These days, as well as teaching private lessons in Bacup and Burnley, I teach acting students at the Arden School of Theatre in Manchester and to young musicians at Chethams School of Music In Manchester.
-I also do some work with the National Youth Choir of Great Britain on their training courses.
+These days, as well as teaching 1-1 Alexander Technique lessons, I also teach acting students at the Arden School of Theatre in Manchester and to young musicians at Chethams School of Music In Manchester.

 I very much look forward to showing you how you can use yourself better and help yourself to alleviate pain, gain strength and clarity, poise, balance and co-ordination.